Daketey/Conway-s-Game-of-Life/README.md

 # Implementation of Conway's Game of Life

+This Repository serves as an implementation for the Game of Life problem.

 ## Steps for Setting up the App:
 * Clone the Repository to your Local Machine.
 * Navigate to the cloned folder through the Terminal.